-A waxing crescent moon – sometimes called a young moon – is always seen in the west after sunset in the week following new moon.
+A waxing crescent moon – sometimes called a young moon – is in the west after sunset in the week following new moon.

 Because the waxing crescent moon is nearly on a line with the Earth and sun, its illuminated hemisphere – or day side – is facing mostly away from us.
 We see only a slender fraction of the day side: a crescent moon.
 Each evening, because the moon is moving eastward in orbit around Earth, the moon appears farther from the sunset glare.
 It is moving farther from the Earth-sun line in space.
 Each evening, as the moon’s orbital motion carries it away from the Earth-sun line, we see more of the moon’s day side.
 Thus the crescent in the west after sunset appears to wax, or grow fatter each evening.

 The pale glow on the darkened portion (night side) of a crescent moon is called earthshine.
 Is caused by light reflected from Earth’s day side onto the moon.
 After all, when you see a crescent moon in Earth’s sky, any moon people looking back at our world would see a nearly full Earth.
 Read more: What is earthshine?

 As the moon orbits Earth, it changes phase in an orderly way.
 Follow these links to understand the various phases of the moon.

 Where’s the moon?
 Waxing crescent